 - We have received many reports that Western Digital My Passport hard drive enclosures fail to function as a startup disk with macOS Catalina (again, confirmed by a failure to install macOS onto the device or to boot from that device after installing macOS via the Installer).

 - We have received a report that the Western Digital EasyStore fails to function as a startup disk with macOS Catalina (same confirmation as above).

-- Exception: The only Western Digital device that we have seen excellent success with is the WD MyPassport SSD, which is on our list of recommended hardware.
+- Exception: The only Western Digital device that we have seen excellent success with is the WD MyPassport SSD.

 - Hands Off! and possibly Little Snitch may prevent a cloned volume from booting

 - Some Macs have trouble booting from USB 3.0 enclosures